stratdev3/SimpleW/readme.md

 }
 ```

-Note : the method `BaseController.Conf()` with its `Route` attribute is shared accross all controllers.
+Note : the method `BaseController.Conf()` with its `Route` attribute is shared across all controllers.
 It can be access through :
 - http://localhost:2015/api/user/conf
 - http://localhost:2015/api/department/conf

 ### Properties

-`Controller` class containers some usefull properties.
+`Controller` class containers some useful properties.

 #### Request